jscruppi/Contact-Maker/README.md

 ## Contributing

 For any ATOs who wish to contribute to this code in the future, I don't mind at all!
-Just make a branch with your new features ,push them to the repo, and submite a pull request!
+Just make a branch with your new features , push them to the repo, and submit a pull request!